+Plaintiff

+v.
+CIVIL ACTION No.

+Defendant

+Notice of Rec EIPT OF ORIGINAL DEPOSITION

-To: All Counsel of Record
+то: All Counsel of Record

 1. Pursuant to L.U.
 CIV.
-R. 5(d)(2), notice is hereby given that I have received, and will retain as the custodian thereof, the original of the following deposition:
+R. 5(d)(2), notice is hereby given that I have received, and retain as the custodian thereof, the original of the following deposition:

 Deponent:

 Taken at the instance of:

 2. Pursuant to L.U.
 CIV.
-R. 5(d)(2), a copy of the cover sheet accompanying this deposition is attached hereto as "Exhibit A."
+R. 5(d)(2), a copy of the cover sheet accompanying this depo is attached hereto as "Exhibit A."

-Signature
+Date Signature

 Typed Name & Bar Number